Chicken thighs… they’ve dark, very tender meat.

 Both chicken breast and thigh are ideal lean protein sources.
 Nonetheless, there is a slight difference in their nutritional value.
 Chicken breasts boast 267 grams of protein per 3-ounce servings.
 In comparison, a single egg contains 7 grams of protein, and one ounce of beefsteak contains 7 grams of protein.

-Contrarily, chicken breasts contain double fat than the breasts.
+Contrarily, chicken breasts contain double fat than breasts.
 One ounce of cooked chicken thigh contains 2 grams of fat, while 1 ounce of the breast contains 1 gram of fat.

 When it comes to saturated fats, chicken thighs braze the train with only one additional gram compared to chicken breast.